corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 type in the `toProxy` and `fromProxy` methods.

 For example, the first thought a developer may have when implementing a proxy class is to simply *wrap* an instance of the object being proxied.
-This is shown below
+This is shown below:

 ```kotlin
 class ExampleSerializer : SerializationCustomSerializer<Example, ExampleSerializer.Proxy> {